|HealthcareManufacturing and Logistics|

 As part of his appellate practice, Reid has appeared and argued cases in Oklahoma and Delaware and before the U.S. Courts of Appeals for the Fifth, Eighth, Tenth and Eleventh Circuits.
 He also was involved in a successful appeal in the Supreme Court of Virginia.

 His skills as a litigator have earned him inclusion in several prestigious industry publications, including Benchmark Litigation, The Best Lawyers in America (antitrust litigation; appellate practice; bet-the-company litigation; commercial litigation; environmental litigation; legal malpractice law–defendants; mass tort/class actions–defendants; product liability litigation–defendants; qui tam law; securities litigation; tax litigation and controversy), Chambers USA Guide to America’s Leading Lawyers for Business and Oklahoma Super Lawyers.
-He has been perennially listed in all three publications since their inaugural editions and has been named to Super Lawyers' prestigious list of "Top 50 Oklahoma Lawyers" since 2008.
+He has been perennially listed in all three publications since their inaugural editions and was named to Super Lawyers' prestigious list of "Top 50 Oklahoma Lawyers" from 2008 - 2013.
 He was selected by Best Lawyers as the "Oklahoma City Appellate Practice Lawyer of the Year" for 2013, an honor only given to a single lawyer in each legal specialty in each community.
 He is also the 2013 recipient of the Oklahoma Bar Association’s Neil E. Bogan Professionalism Award that honors an OBA member practicing 10 years or more who for conduct, honesty, integrity and courtesy best represents the highest standards of the legal profession.

 Reid was selected as a fellow of the Litigation Counsel of America, a trial lawyer honorary society dedicated to promoting superior advocacy, professionalism and ethical standards among its fellows.
 He is also a fellow and state chairman of the International Academy of Trial Lawyers, an organization whose membership in the United States is limited to 500 active trial lawyers.